johndjameson/markdown-style-guide/README.md

 ====================

 > Markdown is not a replacement for HTML, or even close to it.
 Its syntax is
-> very small, corresponding only to a very small subset of HTML tags.
-The idea
+> very small, corresponding only to a very small subset of HTML tags.&hellip;The idea for Markdown is to
-> is *not* to create a syntax that makes it easier to insert HTML tags.
-In my
-> opinion, HTML tags are already easy to insert.
-The idea for Markdown is to
 > make it easy to read, write, and edit prose.
 HTML is a *publishing* format;
 > Markdown is a *writing* format.